Food waste FAQs

 I’ve lost my outer caddy, can I get another?

-Yes, our policy states that we will replace one caddy per household every five years.
+Yes.
+Our policy states that we will replace one caddy per household every five years.
 If you believe your caddy was stolen, please report this to the police and provide the crime number.
 We strongly recommend you add your house number to your bin.

 My caddy is damaged, will you replace it?